 If these three ideas could be adapted by an increasing percentage of the population, then political progress would probably get some traction.
 Until then, we are doomed to endure the worst of political insanity as it plays out on a national scale.

 Here are a couple of proposed personal actions:

 - Make a list of your personal beliefs, maybe like a “Top Ten Political Convictions” or something similar.
-The idea hear is to get your assumptions out on paper, so that you can been to examine them empirically.
+The idea here is to get your assumptions out on paper, so that you can begin to examine them empirically.

 - Intentionally pry at each point with a few of these questions:

 - Where did I first get this idea?

 - What evidence do I use to support this perspective?

 - What are the arguments people have against it?

 - Why do I feel that I am right and they are wrong?